Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 • setting standards of clinical, ethical, and cultural competence for the profession, including enabling effective and respectful interaction with Māori

-• looking into cases where pharmacists may not be able to perform their required functions.
+• looking into cases where pharmacists may not be able to perform their required functions

-• receiving and, if necessary, acting on any reported concerns about a pharmacist’s practice, health, conduct or competence.
+• receiving and, if necessary, acting on reported concerns about a pharmacist’s practice, health, conduct or competence.

 We monitor education and training programmes